 Estimates (effort, calendar time, cost) for developing the MVP

-Since these sessions are driven by full participation from all members, we recommend 4-8 participants, which can include parties from your own office and those of your consultant.
-The roster should look something like this::
+Since these sessions are driven by full participation from all members, we recommend 4-8 participants, including parties from your own office and those of your consultant.
+The roster should look something like this:

 Workshop lead (business analyst)